Electron shuttle as an autonomous single-electron source: Towards high-accuracy single-electron sources

 such that $a$ controls their slope at $x_d$ (see inset of Fig.~\ref{fig:aParam}).
 For $a=1$ we recover the original tunneling rates.

 In Fig.~\ref{fig:aParam} (a) we show the WTDs for different values of $a$ for a bias voltage of $V=100$~mV and $\Gamma = 10^{-3}$~GHz.
 Here, we choose $x_d = 11.0$~nm slightly below $x_\mathrm{max} = 11.
 2$~nm, which we have found to have the greatest impact.
 As $a$ decreases the WTD becomes narrower while the peak of the distribution remains at the same position, which is also confirmed by the average waiting time $\braket{\tau}$ (orange dash-dotted) and the standard deviation $\sigma_\tau$ (solid magenta) shown in panel (b).
 As expected the Fano factor (blue dashed) also significantly decreases, here more than one order of magnitude.
 Adjusting the shape of the electron tunneling rates thus seems like a promising route towards a high precision SES based on self-oscillation.

-Note that the parametrization corresponds to a variation of the lead position and adjustment of the tunneling length $\lambda$.
+A redefinition of our parametrization may be helpful to better illustrate the experimental implications of our finding.
+By noticing that we may rewrite $R^\mathrm{S/D}(a, x)$ as $\Gamma'(a) \exp{[\mp x/(a\lambda)]}$ it is clear that parameter $a$ affects both the tunneling length $\lambda$ and the bare tunneling rates $\Gamma'$.
+Our conclusion that a small $a$ would improve the SES function translates into a design that should aim at short tunneling lengths while accordingly adjusting transmission coefficients.
+The parameter $a$ is in this sense a shorthand notation to facilitate analysis, but both properties should be optimized in experimental realizations.

+The form of the rates is consistent with the assumption of a simple picture of electrons tunneling through a thin insulating barrier.
+This may be modeled by a single-particle rectangular potential whose height is determined by the work function of the material, i.e. the energy required to extract an electron from it.
+Under this picture, the property that most strongly affects the tunneling length $\lambda$ is indeed the work function.
+Based on typical values, the choice of the material alone may provide a factor of $a=1/3$.
+Doping, surface-coating of the leads with thin layers of insulating material or control through external electric fields introduce additional means to reduce $a$.

+To achieve the accordance of the bare tunneling rates $\Gamma'$, in addition to the work function one may take advantage of the distance to the leads and even of their shape.
+A more accurate analysis, for instance by means of Bardeen's formalism for tunneling, could be sufficient to provide experimentalists with specific designs that would adjust these values appropriately.

 A complementary route might be to consider the non-Markovian regime by assuming highly peaked spectral densities, which may assist the shuttle to become more deterministic \cite{StrasbergEtAlNJP2016, StrasbergEtAlPRB2018, SchallerEtAlPRB2018, NazirSchallerBook2018, RestrepoPRB2019, gurvitz2019generalized}.
-Exploring this regime is subject to further work on autonomous SES.
+Exploring this regime as well as the specific design of experimental realizations is subject to further work on autonomous SES.